Boards of studies

 The boards of studies consist of an equal number of lecturers and students.
 The lecturers are selected from the full-time academic staff or the external lecturers, while students are selected from the appropriate programmes.

-The chair, usually a head of studies, is elected from among the board’s full-time members of academic staff for a three-year period.
-The deputy chair is elected from among the student members.
+The chair is elected from among the board’s full-time members of academic staff for a three-year period.
+The vice-chair is elected from among the student members.

 The boards of studies